2018 Gander Outdoors 150: Qualifying

-Qualifying would take place on Saturday, July 28, at 10:00 AM EST. Since Pocono Raceway is at least a 1.5 miles (2.4 km) racetrack, the qualifying system was a single car, single lap, two round system where in the first round, everyone would set a time to determine positions 13-32.
+Qualifying would take place on Saturday, July 28, at 10:00 a.m.
+EST. Since Pocono Raceway is at least a 1.5 miles (2.4 km) racetrack, the qualifying system was a single car, single lap, two round system where in the first round, everyone would set a time to determine positions 13-32.
 Then, the fastest 12 qualifiers would move on to the second round to determine positions 1-12.

 Kyle Busch of Kyle Busch Motorsports would win the pole after setting the fastest lap in both rounds, with Busch setting in the second round a time with a 52.834 and an average speed of 170.345 mph.
 No drivers would fail to qualify.